User Session Recording Technology for Security and Compliance Training Course

 Network Security and Secure Communication

-21 HoursImplementing a secure networked application can be challenging, even for developers who have previously worked with cryptographic building blocks such as encryption and digital signatures.
-To help participants grasp the role and application of these cryptographic primitives, the course begins by establishing a solid foundation on the core requirements of secure communication – including secure acknowledgment, integrity, confidentiality, remote identification, and anonymity.
-It also highlights common issues that can undermine these requirements, alongside practical real-world solutions.
+21 HoursDeveloping a secure networked application presents challenges, even for developers familiar with cryptographic building blocks like encryption and digital signatures.
+To clarify the role and usage of these primitives, this course establishes a solid foundation on the core requirements of secure communication—namely, secure acknowledgement, integrity, confidentiality, remote identification, and anonymity.
+It also addresses typical issues that can compromise these requirements alongside real-world solutions.

-Given that cryptography is a critical aspect of network security, the course covers the most important algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
-Rather than diving into deep mathematical theory, these concepts are presented from a developer’s perspective, featuring typical use-case examples and practical considerations such as public key infrastructures.
-Security protocols used across various areas of secure communication are introduced, with an in-depth focus on widely adopted protocol families like IPSEC and SSL/TLS.
+Given that cryptography is central to network security, the course covers essential algorithms in symmetric cryptography, hashing, asymmetric cryptography, and key agreement.
+Rather than delving into complex mathematics, these topics are explored from a developer's perspective, highlighting practical use-case examples and considerations such as public key infrastructures (PKI).
+The course introduces security protocols across various domains of secure communication, with a detailed focus on widely used protocol families like IPSEC and SSL/TLS.

-The course examines typical crypto vulnerabilities related to specific cryptographic algorithms and protocols, such as BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and the RSA timing attack.
-For each issue, the practical implications and potential consequences are clearly described, avoiding complex mathematical derivations.
+Common cryptographic vulnerabilities are examined in relation to specific algorithms and protocols, including BEAST, CRIME, TIME, BREACH, FREAK, Logjam, Padding oracle, Lucky Thirteen, POODLE, and RSA timing attacks.
+For each issue, practical implications and potential consequences are described without excessive mathematical detail.

-Finally, since XML technology is central to data exchange for networked applications, the security aspects of XML are thoroughly explored.
-This includes the use of XML within web services and SOAP messages, alongside protection mechanisms like XML Signature and XML Encryption.
-The discussion also covers weaknesses in these protection measures and XML-specific security issues, such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.
+Finally, as XML technology is pivotal for data exchange in networked applications, the course outlines its security aspects.
+This covers XML usage within web services and SOAP messages, alongside protection mechanisms like XML Signature and XML Encryption.
+It also addresses weaknesses in these protections and XML-specific security issues such as XML injection, XML external entity (XXE) attacks, XML bombs, and XPath injection.

 Participants attending this course will